Jukim2/Jukim2/README.md

 # I'm Junseo 😎

 - 🏫 I'm college student for now
-- 🔥 I’m interested in making game, AR/VR
+- 🔥 I’m interested in making game and services
-- 🌟 2024 Goals: Making a PVP game or AR service

 ### Studied at: